Killanny

-Killanny is a civil parish in counties Louth and Monaghan in Ireland.
+Killanny is a civil parish in Counties Louth and Monaghan in the mid-east of Ireland.
 Killanny is also a Catholic parish in the Diocese of Clogher.
 It is named after Saint Enda of Aran, known by the diminutive Éanna.
 The civil parish consists of 31 townlands in County Monaghan and 11 in County Louth.
-The townland of Killany, which can also be spelled Killanny or Killaney, lies within County Louth, and contains the old St. Ultan's Killanny Parish church and graveyard.
+The townland of Killany, which can also be spelled Killanny or Killaney, lies within County Louth and contains the old St. Ultan's parish church and graveyard.

 The main Dublin–Derry road passes through Killanny.
 Several small lakes are to be found throughout the parish and the soil quality is superior to that of the north of Carrickmacross, reflecting the underlying limestone rock.

 History

 Killanny lays claim to an association with Saint Patrick through an old Christian burial site at Annagh Golish Hill in Annaheam.
 Saint Ultan, a patron of children who died in the 7th century, is the patron saint.
-Unusually, Killanny is located across two counties and it is thought possible that Killanny originally consisted of two parishes separated by the River Glyde and that following the Anglo-Norman settlement the two parts were joined.
+Unusually, Killanny is located across two counties and it is thought possible that Killanny originally consisted of two parishes separated by the River Glyde and that, following the Anglo-Norman settlement, the two parts were eventually joined.
 It is also suggested that the parish boundaries are an older entity than the county boundaries and correspond to an older socio-political entity.
 St. Ultan's holy well was located in Killanny townland in the 19th century.
 At this old church and cemetery, the walls of a friary and three private chapels can be found.
 The church in Killanny was used by the Church of Ireland until 1727 when a new church was built in Aghafad.
 The Catholics returned to use the church in Killanny in penal times.
 The present Catholic church of St. Enda, built in Hiberno-Romanesque style in 1927, is on a new site in Tullydrum, County Louth.
 It replaces earlier churches in Corcreeghagh, Rocktate and Killanny itself.